barcek/docNxgres/README.md

     3. The file assumes that data posted from client is sent as a JSON string.
 However, both 'src/app.js' and 'src/public/script.js' contain lines for use of URI encoding.
 These lines are commented out, available as an alternative.
 - The file 'src/app.js' also requires the `logger` middleware from the 'log' folder, using the `morgan` package.
 As with the reverse proxy server, logging is set to a light level (see [app-proxy (Nginx reverse proxy server)](#app-proxy-nginx-reverse-proxy-server) above).
 The intention here is to avoid data collection issues by default, but if greater collection is required, the log format can be modified.
 The 'log' folder also contains the `addLogEntry` function for use in error logging.

-Reading up on (the Node.js image)[https://hub.docker.com/_/node] is recommended.
+Reading up on [the Node.js image](https://hub.docker.com/_/node) is recommended.

 ### app-db (PostgreSQL database)

-As described in (Environment variables)[#environment-variables] above, three of the database variables set in '.env' are used in 'docker-compose.yml' to initialize the database container.
+As described in [Environment variables](#environment-variables) above, three of the database variables set in '.env' are used in 'docker-compose.yml' to initialize the database container.

 There are two sets of variables, one for development mode and one for production mode.
 The majority of the variables contain placeholder values.
 For use in production, the default production password value should be changed.